gteocson/gteocson.github.io/essays/poorly-worded-not-dumb.md

 ```

 The question actually has a lot more information then shown above and I highly encourage you to look at it [here](https://stackoverflow.com/questions/47152691/how-can-i-pivot-a-dataframe).
-The creator of the question includes code that they are testing as well as other questions relating, 11 of them to be exact.
+The creator of the question includes code that they are testing as well as other follow up questions relating to thee topic, 11 of them to be exact.
 Now the only gripe I have with this is it might be too much.
 Yet there is a lot of good in it.
 The person has shown that they have down previous research and has done some experimentation.

 ```
 A: